 In chickens, like most other species of birds, only the left ovary fully develops and is functional.
 The right oviduct regresses but can become fluid-filled.
 A large cystic right oviduct can contain a pint of fluid.
 This can compress a hen’s vital organs and put pressure on air sacs.
 Ultrasonography can confirm a suspected cystic right oviduct diagnosis.
 You can usually drain the fluid safely without surgery but you must consult an avian expert first, as this is not always necessary, and you must be taught the proper technique to prevent causing complications such as infection or organ damage.
 Fluid build-up from a cystic right oviduct develops much more slowly than fluid build-up that is the result of reproductive tract cancer.
 Fluid is often clear in color but may be opaque and cloudy with visible floating particles present.

 Chickens who are actively laying eggs need a balanced diet to meet the demands of egg production.
 Poor nutrition can cause soft-shelled and malformed eggs, which can cause cloacal prolapse and egg-binding (described next).
 Egg production demands a lot of calcium, and breeds used in industrial egg production can easily become deficient in calcium.
 The eggshell is developed last, and consists mostly of calcium carbonate, absorbed through diet and taken from their bones, so appropriate amounts of calcium are essential to a chicken’s health, especially if they overproduce eggs.
-If you feed the chicken’s eggs and shells back to them, they can replenish some of the lost calcium.
+If you feed the chicken’s eggs and shells back to them, they can replenish some of the lost calcium (you can read more about what to keep in mind when considering whether or not to feed a resident’s eggs back to them, here).
 You could also consider implanting a chicken laying soft-shelled eggs to potentially give their body time to recover.
 Be aware that soft-shelled eggs could also be a result of an issue in the oviduct.

 A hen who is egg bound has an egg stuck in her oviduct.
 Typical signs of egg binding include obvious straining, squatting, standing up oddly tall, open-mouth breathing (from the pain and stress of pushing), and a lack of appetite, though sometimes the only sign something is wrong is that they are isolating themselves or not quite acting like themself.
 Egg binding can lead to cloacal prolapse, a potentially fatal condition.
 Do not cut the bird to get the egg out, and do not break the egg.
 In some instances, holding the chicken in a warm bath can help her to pass the egg.
 However, this doesn’t always work, so watch the chicken closely, and if she does not pass the egg while in the bath, or if her symptoms worsen at all, take her to the veterinarian as soon as possible- if left untreated, egg binding can be fatal.